Skip to main content

 Science Museum Group Collection More information about In 2004 at the University of Manchester, Andre Geim and Konstantin Novoselov found a reliable and cheap method for obtaining monolayer graphene flakes from graphite, using this tape dispenser.
 The pair were awarded the Nobel Prize for Physics in 2010 for 'groundbreaking experiments regarding the two-dimensional material graphene'.

 Sticky tape was already used to clean samples of graphite ready for experiments and examination by stripping off the top layer to expose the clean graphite beneath.
-The light bulb moment came when Andre and Kostya’s group wondered if, when they were throwing away the used pieces of sticky tape with graphite residue on them, that they might in fact be throwing away graphene.
-As the anecdote goes, they fished a piece back out of the bin, put it under a microscope, and were delighted to see really thin flakes of graphite right there on the tape.
-Peeling and repeeling made it possible to get right down to transparent films of graphene.
+The light bulb moment came when Andre and Kostya’s group wondered if, when they were throwing away the used pieces of sticky tape with graphite residue on them, they might in fact be throwing away graphene.
+As the anecdote goes, they fished a used piece of tape back out of the bin, put it under a microscope, and were delighted to see really thin flakes of graphite right there on the tape.
+Peeling and re-peeling made it possible to get right down to transparent films of graphene.

 Largely crystalline graphite from the Elswick Furnaces, Newcastle-on-Tyne, communicated by A. Noble, 1867.